darthyoh/custom-slog-logger/README.md

 	//create a new logger with default (nil) *CustomHandlerOptions
-	//will print colored log on os.Stderr, with source code and a default Info level logger := customlogger.NewCustomLogger(os.Stderr, nil)
+	//will print colored log on os.Stderr, with source code and a default Info level
+	//no json url server in provided
+	logger := customlogger.NewCustomLogger(os.Stderr, nil)

 	logger.Info("using custom logger", "an attr", "a value") logger.Error("fatal error", "error_message","the error message")
-	logger.Debug("test debug") //won't be printed : Debug Level in not enough for this logger !
+	logger.Debug("test debug") //won't be printed : Debug Level in not enough for this logger ! logger.InfoTextOnly("Info log")
 }
 ```